CI in 5 minutes flat

 Once you run the commands, you should get an output similar to this:

 Now your tests are working fine, commit all your changes but do not push them to Github yet, as we first have to setup the CI.

-Go to Travis-CI and sign-in using your GitHub account.
-Open your profile and look for the repository you forked earlier (if it is not present, click on the “Sync account” button) and enable it for the CI:
+Go to Travis-CI and sign-in (or sign up) using your GitHub account.
+Open your profile and activate the GitHub Apps Integration to link GitHub repositories with Travis CI.
+Look for the repository you forked earlier and activate Travis CI for it:

-After enabling the repository and clicking on its name, you should access a page telling “No builds for this repository”.
+After activating the repository and clicking on its name, you should access a page telling “No builds for this repository”.

 Go back to your Hiptest project and click on the Test runs section.
 You already have a test run called CI there, open it and copy its ID: